RafaelFaisca32/desofs2024_M1C_3/Documentation/Requirements/FunctionalSecurityRequirements/functionalsecurityrequirements.md

 ## Secure Communication

-- Secure communication channels (HTTPS) should be used between clients, managers, drivers, and the server to prevent data interception.
+- Secure communication channels (HTTPS) should be used between customers, managers, drivers, and the server to prevent data interception.

 ## Access Control

 - Role-based access control (RBAC) should be implemented to restrict access to specific features based on user roles.
-- Managers should have access to administrative functions such as assigning requests, drivers should only have access to request details and navigation features and clients should access the create request page.
+- Managers should have access to administrative functions such as assigning requests, drivers should only have access to request details and navigation features and customers should access the create service page.
 - Every performed request must be identified with the Logged in Users' Token

 ## Audit Trails